Human Rights Campaign committing $8.5 million to permanent campaigns in Alabama as well as Mississippi and Arkansas

-Today, HRC announced Project One America (POA), a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Arkansas, Mississippi and Alabama.
+WASHINGTON – Today, the Human Rights Campaign (HRC) announced Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.
 This substantial and lasting initiative—with a three year budget of $8.5 million and a dedicated staff of 20—is the largest coordinated campaign for LGBT equality in the history of the South.

 “Right now, this country is deeply divided into two Americas—one where LGBT equality is nearly a reality and the other where LGBT people lack the most fundamental measures of equal citizenship.
 Project One America is an unparalleled effort to close that gap, and it opens up a bold, new chapter in the LGBT civil rights movement of this generation.
 In this grand struggle for equality, we can’t write off anyone, anywhere,” said HRC President and Arkansas native Chad Griffin.

-“As a former openly gay legislator, I have seen first-hand how hearts and minds change when people realize that LGBT folks are their friends and neighbors and family members,” said former Arkansas state Rep. Kathy Webb.
-“HRC's investment in our state will be critical to advance equality and opportunity for LGBT Arkansans.”
+“As an openly gay legislator, I have seen first-hand how hearts and minds change when people realize that LGBT folks are their friends and neighbors and family members,” said AL State Rep. Patricia Todd.
+“HRC's investment in Alabama will hasten the day when no one in our state is a second-class citizen.”

-“Despite the legal landscape, it’s long past time that the country stopped treating the Arkansas like the ‘finish line’ for equality.
-HRC has more than 21,000 members and supporters in Arkansas, and there are countless more fair-mined people ready to stand on the right side of history,” Griffin said.
+“Despite the legal landscape, it’s long past time that the country stopped treating the Alabama like the ‘finish line’ for equality.
+HRC has more than 24,000 members and supporters in Alabama, and there are countless more fair-mined people ready to stand on the right side of history,” Griffin said.

-Griffin will be visiting Arkansas on Monday, May 5th as part of a three-state tour of press and public events to kick off Project One America.
+Griffin will be visiting Alabama on Wednesday, May 7th as part of a three-state tour of press and public events to kick off Project One America.

 The effort will be led nationally by Brad Clark, a long-time LGBT advocate with a consistent record of success at statewide LGBT equality organizations in Iowa and Colorado.
 Its deputy director will be Karin Quimby, a veteran of HRC’s Field work in the South.